 Billie Holiday – Jazz and Pain in One

 Billie Holiday had a voice you would never forget.
-She used small notes and big heart.
+She used small notes and a big heart.
 Her songs like “Strange Fruit” spoke truth and pain.
 Her phrasing came from her soul.
 She told stories through music without ever raising her voice and sang the struggle of her time with grace.

 Celine Dion – Power and Clarity